kjbrum/weave/README.md

 - Twig `includes` will need to be passed the relative path to the partial.

+## To-do

+- Create a "migrate.js" script for converting the prototype into a Craft project
+- Integrate `scss/components` that have been used in past projects for reusability

 ## License

 Copyright &copy; [Kyle Brumm](http://kylebrumm.com).
 SBX Proto is free to use on whatever and may be redistributed under the terms specified in the [license](LICENSE.md).